 In recent years, our relationship with food has changed.
 These days people are much more likely to eat out or buy ready made meals than to cook from scratch.
-There is a time and a place for convenience foods, and that is NOT on your plate every day of the week.
+There is a time and a place for convenience foods, but that is NOT on your plate every day of the week.
 I want to spread the word that cooking healthy meals can be tasty, quick and easy if you know how to do it.

 1. Keep your pantry well stocked.
 There are certain things that you should always have in your pantry.
 This will vary depending on what you like to eat, but I recommend the following: onions, garlic, canned tomatoes (diced), canned beans (like kidney beans), pasta, rice, olive or vegetable oil and herbs & spices (chili powder, oregano, basil and parsley).
 This will give you the basis for a pasta dish with tomato sauce, chilli with rice, and many different side dishes.

 2. Pick out your recipes beforehand.
 When I first started doing this it seemed crazy to cook from a recipe every night, but it takes all the guesswork out of cooking.
 For me it also meant that I started using new flavour combinations and cooking different cuisines, so it made my food a lot more interesting to eat.
-I have a food magazine, BBC Good Food, that I get most of my recipes from, although I also get recipes online (www.bbcgoodfood.com is my favourite) or from cookbooks I own.
+I have a food magazine, BBC Good Food, that I get most of my recipes from, although I also get recipes online (some of my favorites are Skinnytaste and Damn Delicious) or from cookbooks I own.
 I pick recipes that take under 30 minutes to prepare and cook, are easy to make, and are low fat/calorie.
 If you're trying to be healthy, pick recipes that show the fat and calorie content, and keep it under 20g of fat and 500 calories per serving whenever you can.
 If you're not keen on using recipes all the time, just plan to cook dishes that you know how to make that contain lean meats and a good variety of veggies.
 Midweek cooking is one area where the "keep it simple, stupid" (KISS) principle works perfectly.
 In order to make cooking from scratch a sustainable part of your lifestyle, make it as easy on yourself as possible.
 Aim for recipes with around 5 ingredients or less.

 Interesting hubs on healthy cooking